IndicoDataSolutions/indico-client-python/docsrc/docextract_settings.rst

 Setting::

-    "top_level": "page" (default)
+    "top_level": "page"
-    "top_level": "document"
+    "top_level": "document" (default)

-The "document" kwarg will return a nested dictionary with text data at both the page and document level (i.e. unified document text *and* text data at the page-level).
+The "document" kwarg will return a nested dictionary with text data at both the page and document level (i.e. text data at the page-level *and* the full document text).
 The "page" kwarg will return a list of dictionaries where each dictionary is page-level text data and no document-level data is included.

 Nesting